 3D OrbiSIMS (Hybrid SIMS, IONTOF GmbH, Germany) was used for data acquisition.
 Mass calibration of the Q Exactive Orbitrap mass analyzer was performed daily using silver cluster ions Ag3+.
 Electrons with an energy of 21 eV and a current of 10 µA, and argon gas flooding were used for charge compensation (pressure in the main chamber was maintained at 1.0 × 10−6 mbar).
 The target potential was optimized for each sample.
 For all Orbitrap data, mass spectral information was collected from a mass range of 80-1200 Da.
 The Orbitrap analyser was operated with the mass-resolution of 240,000 set at m/z 200 (512 ms transient time).

 For spectra and depth profiling, 6 to 8 different areas of the sample with the field of view 400 × 400 or 450 × 450 µm were sputtered using defocused 20 keV Ar3000+ in random raster mode for 240 μs per cycle.
-The total ion dose was 3.88-7.75 × 1015 ions/cm2 for depth profiling while 3 orders of magnitude less for full MS analysis.
+The total ion dose was 3.88-7.75 × 1015 ions/cm2 for depth profiling, while for full MS and tandem MS experiments, a significantly lower ion dose (approximately 3 orders of magnitude less) was used to minimize sample damage..
 The scan number was 500-1000 for depth profiling while 20 for full MS. For the tandem MS, the primary ion beam parameters were the same as above.
 The normalized collision energy was set to 30 – 50 eV and the isolation width was 2 u.
 For 3D imaging experiments, the dual beam-dual analyser mode was used.
 450×450 µm and 300×300 µm images containing 256 × 256 pixels in positive and negative ion mode respectively were acquired by a pulsed 30 keV Bi3+ ion beam with a beam current of 0.2 pA and ToF mass analyser.
 These images were interleaved with Orbitrap MS acquired by 20 keV Ar3000+ ion beam sputtered on the same field of view.
 30 and 50 depth scans were accumulated in the ToF images, which correspond to a total primary ion dose of 1.82 × 1012 and 6.82 × 1012 ions/cm2 in positive and negative ion mode, respectively.
+Reference mass spectra of the poly(methyl acrylate) (PMA) substrate were also acquired under identical experimental conditions and used to identify and exclude substrate-derived peaks during data preprocessing.

 Data analysis

 The 3D OrbiSIMS was controlled by SurfaceLab Version 7.0 (IONTOF GmbH, Germany) software, which used the application programming interface (API) provided by Thermo Fisher for both control of the Orbitrap mass analyzer portion of the instrument as well as online retrieval of the data.
 Both ToF and Orbitrap mass analyzer image analyses were performed using SurfaceLab Version 7.0 (IONTOF GmbH, Germany).
-A custom code was written in MATLAB for data pre-processing for principal component analysis (PCA), which includes sum of peak intensities of first 2 scans, normalization to total ion counts (TIC), removing PMA substrate peaks and scaling by the inverse square root of the mean value for each peak across all samples.
+Peak assignment was performed with a mass accuracy tolerance of 3 ppm, taking into account potential impurities and fragments that may arise during lactose production and analysis.
+A custom code was written in MATLAB for data pre-processing for principal component analysis (PCA) and PLS-DA, which includes sum of peak intensities of first 2 scans, normalization to total ion counts (TIC), removing PMA substrate peaks and scaling by the inverse square root of the mean value for each peak across all samples.
 PCA analysis and visualization was performed on processed data by OriginPro 2020.
-PLS-DA analysis was conducted by using the web-based platform MetaboAnalyst 6.0.24
+PLS-DA analysis was conducted by using the web-based platform MetaboAnalyst 6.0.24 To evaluate spatial correlation between ions in ToF-SIMS images, the correlation coefficient tool in OriginPro 2020 was used to compare pixel-resolved ion intensity maps.
+This tool automatically calculates the Pearson correlation coefficient based on pixel-wise intensity values for the selected ion images.